 Last Friday was probably the worst day of all.
-In the office, I could not seat at all unless I prepared myself for the sharp pain.
-After somehow surviving the train trip back home, we went for dinner in White Plains.
+I could not sit in the office unless I prepared for the sharp pain.
+After surviving the train trip back home, we ate dinner in White Plains.
 Not the best idea, that’s for sure.
-By the time the evening was over I was in severe pain.
+By the time the evening was over, I was in severe pain.

 Today I was unable to go to the office.
-My back pain has now become a sharp left leg pain -the infamous sciatica.
-According to the theory, this is indeed a setback as the doctor’s will always tell you that the pain should be moving from the legs to the back -and not vice-versa.
+My back pain has become a sharp left leg – the infamous sciatica.
+According to the theory, this is a setback as the doctors will always tell you that the pain should move from the legs to the back, not vice-versa.

-I am seeing my doctor tomorrow to assess the situation and make any decisions, if required.
-I was able to speak to him over the weekend and the initial reaction was less than enthusiastic.
+I am seeing my doctor tomorrow to assess the situation and make any decisions if required.
+I spoke to him over the weekend, and his initial reaction was less than enthusiastic.

-Again, I cannot sit down for long periods of time nor I can spend hours in bed.
-This is a bit paradoxical as the implication here is that I have to be on my feet most of the time, moving around.
+Again, I cannot sit down for long periods or spend hours in bed.
+This is a bit paradoxical as the implication is that I have to be on my feet most of the time, moving around.
 Or on the floor trying to find some relief by doing physical therapy.